ninjayoto/SACS-Android/readme.md

 ## Configuration
 Module to provide the configuration for the main app.
 It connects to the config service using the *authUrl* configured in the *gradle.properties* file and provides methods to obtain the Sabre’s REST webservices credentials.

-The configuration may also be read from the *SACSConfig.properties* file, that is placed in the app module’s res/raw folder.
+The configuration may also be read from the *SACSConfig.properties* file, that is placed in the app/src/main/res/raw folder.
 The code to read it is commented out in the *WorkflowRunnerActivity*’s *onCreate()* method.
 ## Workflow
 This module implements two design patterns – Workflow and Visitor.
 The former is used in the soap module for batching single calls to stateful flows which can be used to implement certain use cases.
 The state is being shared between activities using the SharedContext class instance.
 The latter is being used for error handling.